UNDP celebrates women and girls all over the world who lift their communities up, and show the potential of what we can do. Together.

 She is a member of the Sumac Pallay Association, where women knit sweaters, hats, scarves and blankets with 100 percent natural alpaca wool.

 The skill the women of Sibayo show when spinning wool has no comparison.
 Always striving to improve, they’ve developed instruments and innovative techniques, such as the portable solar panels they use outdoors to spin the wool faster and better.

 Tackling what cannot be said

 “It’s important for me.
 Most of our people think that these cases are shameful for victims.
 They believe that this kind of things happen because of the behaviour of the victims, like not wearing suitable clothing, or having a flirty personality.” - Khine, Myanmar.

 Violence against women and girls is a silent public health emergency in Myanmar and perpetrators go largely unpunished.
 ‘To Lon May’ (For Our Women) is a ground-breaking Burmese-language mobile app that aims to help survivors of sexual assault.
 It will connect them to information, counseling, healthcare, and law enforcement.
 The team wants to raise public awareness to address stigma and to provide guidance for friends and families who support survivors of sexual assault.

-“As we celebrate International Women’s Day 2019, let us join forces in calling on industry leaders, game-changing start-ups, social entrepreneurs, and activists to help bridge the gender digital divide – to work together, to share their innovations and to remove barriers to women in order to accelerate progress towards true and universal gender equality.” - Achim Steiner, UNDP Administrator
+“Let us join forces in calling on industry leaders, game-changing start-ups, social entrepreneurs, and activists to help bridge the gender digital divide – to work together, to share their innovations and to remove barriers to women in order to accelerate progress towards true and universal gender equality.” - Achim Steiner, UNDP Administrator